mdancho84/mdancho84.github.io/_posts/2022-10-04-ggradar-radar-plots-with-ggplot-in-r.md

 image_preview: "/assets/ggradar_thumbnail_2.jpg"

 ---
-Let's face it.
-These days, everything is built off of comparisons.
-In business, we compare customers, products, service providers, hotel chains, doctors offices, revenue by verticals...
-And we do this to find insights within groups of our data.
+Businesses have tons of data.
+But 90% have no clue how to use it.
+Here's what they are overlooking...

-**Groups are important (think customer segments).
-But group-wise comparisons can be tricky.**  Thankfully an R package exists to help us compare within groups using a visualization called a Radar Plot.
+**Within-Group Analysis.** Groups are important (think customer segments).
+But group-wise comparisons can be tricky.
+Thankfully an R package exists to help us compare within groups using a visualization called a Radar Plot.

 **What R package is it?** It's called `ggradar`.
 And I want to share it with you so you can do business comparisons (like customers with RFM Analysis) in under 10-minutes.
 Here's what you learn in this R-Tip: